KaushikBarnwal/KaushikBarnwal/README.md

 A dedicated student at ARKA JAIN University, Jamshedpur, currently pursuing a Bachelor of Computer Applications (B.C.A).
 A proactive Creative Team Lead at Google Developer Groups On Campus '24 , contributing to innovative projects and fostering a collaborative learning environment.

-Holder of an Advanced Diploma in Computer Applications from Alpha Plus, I bring a strong foundation in MS Office Tools, HTML/CSS, C/C++, and Python.
-Passionate about design, I excel in tools like Canva Pro and Adobe Illustrator, blending creativity with technical expertise.
+Holder of an Advanced Diploma in Computer Applications from Alpha Plus, I bring a strong foundation in MS Office Tools, HTML/CSS/JavaScript, C/C++, and Python.
+Passionate about design, I excel in tools like Canva Pro, Figma and Adobe Illustrator, blending creativity with technical expertise.

 ---